Building for Tomorrow – Integrating Lifeline Infrastructure

 President, Bright Harbor

-Pete Gaynor is the President of Bright Harbor, a subsidiary of Marsh McLennan that helps clients anticipate, prepare for, and manage the impact of catastrophic events and build resiliency across their enterprises.
+Pete Gaynor is the President of Bright Harbor, a start-up helping clients anticipate, prepare for, and manage the impact of catastrophic events and build resiliency across their enterprises.
 He served as the Administrator of the Federal Emergency Management Agency (FEMA) from 2019 to 2021, and as Acting Secretary of Homeland Security in 2021, leading the nation’s response to disasters including the COVID-19 pandemic.

 Before joining FEMA in 2018, Gaynor served as Director of the Providence Emergency Management Agency and Office of Homeland Security (2015–2018), and as Director of Emergency Management for the State of Rhode Island (2011–2015).
 He is a retired U.S. Marine Corps officer with 26 years of service, including deployments to Operations Desert Shield, Desert Storm, and Iraqi Freedom.